ibm-cloud-docs/Registry/registry_tokens.md

 You can use service ID API keys in the following places:

 - {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.openshiftlong_notm}} clusters.
 When you create {{site.data.keyword.containerlong_notm}} and {{site.data.keyword.openshiftlong_notm}} clusters, one service ID is automatically created for each cluster.
 If you want more than one service ID, you can create them manually.
-- Kubernetes and Red Hat Openshift clusters that aren't on {{site.data.keyword.cloud_notm}}.
+- Kubernetes and Red Hat OpenShift clusters that aren't on {{site.data.keyword.cloud_notm}}.
 You must create your own service ID, API key, and pull secret.
 - Docker CLI and other clients.
 You must create your own service ID and API key.

 ### Creating a service ID API key manually